NekaB/Project-Shadow/README.md

 **How Jenkins deploys code automatically via the Dev Branch and Head commits:**

 Jenkins is connected to a github account holding the Portfolio- Files needed to update and stage the Dev and Prod browsers.
 The Github plugin in Jenkins allows a webhook feature to git.
-When any changes are committed to the Portfolio-files Master or Dev branch, the Jenkins is triggered, and the adjustments are applied to the suggested server (Dev or Prod) and shown in the browser.
+When any changes are committed to the Portfolio-files Master or Dev branch, then Jenkins is triggered, and the adjustments are applied to the suggested server (Dev or Prod) and shown in the browser.